bradleyrturner/bradleyrturner.github.io/_pages/research.md

 **Activist Short Sellers and the Contestation of Consensus** *(working title)*

 This paper explores how professionals cultivate identities to contest consensus.
-I develop a 35-year case study of activist short selling (1990–2025) and analyze interviews with practitioners to explore how professionals cultivate identity to exploit market failures.
+I use archival data, including coverage by the mainstream and financial press, to construct a 35-year case study of activist short selling (1990–2025), and use 18 interviews to explore how professionals cultivate identity to exploit market failures.
 I find that successful intervention in a field may depend not on assimilation, but on a strategic hybridization of technical competence and behavioral defiance.

 **Stories Within Stories: How Entrepreneurs' Concrete Anecdotes Enhance Versus Undermine Credibility** *(working title)*